Dominicod/dlorg/README.md

 # dlorg
 dlorg is a program written by Dominic O'Donnell | https://github.com/Dominicod .
-This program is designed to organize your downloads folder into subdirectories allowing the user to edit each extension and and create new subdirectories to allow for ease of use.
+This program is designed to organize your downloads folder into subdirectories allowing the user to edit each extension and create new subdirectories to allow for ease of use.
 (Outside of having to add a new for loop due to bash not supporting multidimensional arrays.
 COMMANDS:

 ./dlorg | Organizes files